Beyond Single-Channel: Multichannel Signal Imaging for PPG-to-ECG Reconstruction with Vision Transformers: Introduction

 \section{Introduction}

 Electrocardiograms (ECGs) are essential tools for diagnosing and monitoring cardiovascular health, providing crucial insights into heart rate variability (HRV), heart rate, and key waveform features.
-These include the QRS complex, PR interval, ST segment, TP interval, and QT interval, which are vital for understanding the heart's electrical activity and diagnosing various cardiac conditions \cite{AHA2021ECG, Goldberger2020ECG}.
+These include the QRS complex, PR interval, ST segment, TP interval, and QT interval, which are vital for understanding the heart's electrical activity and diagnosing various cardiac conditions \cite{Goldberger2017ECG, sornmo2000knowledge}.
 For example, a normal PR interval ranges from 120 to 200 milliseconds.
-Prolonged PR intervals may indicate first-degree atrioventricular (AV) block or delayed conduction through the AV node, suggesting potential cardiac conduction issues \cite{litfl_pr_interval}.
-Conversely, shortened PR intervals might imply conditions such as Wolff-Parkinson-White (WPW) syndrome or Lown-Ganong-Levine syndrome, where accessory pathways bypass the normal AV nodal delay \cite{qaly_pr_interval}.
+Prolonged PR intervals may indicate first-degree atrioventricular (AV) block or delayed conduction through the AV node, suggesting potential cardiac conduction issues \cite{surawicz2009}.
+Conversely, shortened PR intervals might imply conditions such as Wolff-Parkinson-White (WPW) syndrome or Lown-Ganong-Levine syndrome, where accessory pathways bypass the normal AV nodal delay \cite{surawicz2009}.

-Similarly, prolonged ST segments are indicative of myocardial ischemia or acute myocardial infarction, resulting from delayed repolarization \cite{litfl_st_segment}, or may reflect ventricular conduction defects that affect the timing of repolarization \cite{litfl_st_segment}.
-On the other hand, abnormally short ST segments can be a sign of hyperkalemia, which typically shortens ventricular repolarization \cite{healio_t_wave_abnormalities}, or congenital short QT syndrome, a rare but serious condition associated with a high risk of arrhythmias \cite{litfl_hypocalcaemia_ecg}.
-Recently, the ECG signal has been used for noninvasive serum electrolyte prediction and monitoring \cite{lin2022point,von2024evaluating}.
+Similarly, prolonged ST segments are indicative of myocardial ischemia or acute myocardial infarction, resulting from delayed repolarization, or may reflect ventricular conduction defects that affect the timing of repolarization \cite{sornmo2000knowledge}.
+On the other hand, abnormally short ST segments can be a sign of hyperkalemia, which typically shortens ventricular repolarization, or congenital short QT syndrome, a rare but serious condition associated with a high risk of arrhythmias \cite{surawicz2009}.
+Building on these diagnostic capabilities, recent research has explored using ECG signals for noninvasive serum electrolyte prediction and monitoring \cite{lin2022point,von2024evaluating}.

-Despite the clinical significance of detailed waveform features, current research on ECG reconstruction from photoplethysmography (PPG) primarily concentrates on HRV and heart rate.
-These studies often struggle to accurately reconstruct smaller, yet critical, waveform features such as T and P waves.
-To bridge this gap, we introduce a novel approach focused on the precise reconstruction of these ECG waveform features.
-Our method is designed to facilitate a more comprehensive evaluation and improve diagnostic capabilities by prioritizing the accurate prediction and measurement of these essential waveforms.
+Despite the clinical significance of detailed waveform features, much of the existing research on ECG reconstruction from photoplethysmography (PPG) has primarily focused on estimating HRV and heart rate \cite{Reiss2019sensors, s24010141}.
+However, these approaches often struggle to accurately recover smaller, yet diagnostically important, waveform components such as the T and P waves \cite{wu2025deep}.
+To address this limitation, we propose a novel method that emphasizes the precise reconstruction of these critical ECG features.
+By prioritizing accurate prediction and measurement of complete waveforms, our approach aims to enable more comprehensive evaluation and enhanced diagnostic capability.